webhive/solidus_wishlist/README.md

 [![CircleCI](https://circleci.com/gh/boomerdigital/solidus_wishlist/tree/master.svg?style=svg)](https://circleci.com/gh/boomerdigital/solidus_wishlist/tree/master)

 The Solidus Wishlist extension enables multiple wishlists per user, as well as managing those as public (sharable) and private.

-It also includes the ability to notify a friend via email of a recommended product.
+WIP: <!-- It also includes the ability to notify a friend via email of a recommended product. -->

 ---